pivotal-cf/docs-rabbitmq-staging/README.md

 Then, if necessary, immediately cherry-pick/copy any changes that you want to push immediately to production into the appropriate "-live" branch below.

 Any changes on the master branch will not be displayed publicly until a **-live** branch is cut, and an update to [docs-book-rabbitmq][docs-book-rabbitmq] is done (To be documented).

+**1.14-live** - current branch for documentation that is assumed/expected to be live on [docs.pivotal.io/rabbitmq-cf/1-14](http://docs.pivotal.io/rabbitmq-cf/1-14/).

 **1.13-live** - current branch for documentation that is assumed/expected to be live on [docs.pivotal.io/rabbitmq-cf/1-13](http://docs.pivotal.io/rabbitmq-cf/1-13/).